spiffe/spire-plugin-sdk/docs/AUTHORING.md

 also implement zero or more services.
 Below is a list of plugin types, alongside templates that can be used as a base for authoring plugins.

 ## Templates
+Each template contains a go file that can be used as a starting point for authoring plugins.
+A test file is also provided for each template; the test file contains a test suite that can be used to verify that the plugin has been loaded and is working as expected using [plugintest](https://pkg.go.dev/github.com/spiffe/spire-plugin-sdk/plugintest).

 ### Agent